AI-Supported Science Research Workflow (Biology Example)

 Use Consensus to begin from a topic, prompt, or rough question and refine it into a researchable direction.

-- Brainstorm focused, researchable questions
+- Brainstorm focused, researchable questions.

-- Identify technical vocabulary and synonyms
+- Identify technical vocabulary and synonyms.

-- Generate concepts and phrases to try in databases
+- Generate concepts and phrases to try in databases.

-Try this (Consensus prompt):
+Try this Consensus prompt:

 I am a biology student preparing a research paper.
 I am interested in: